Railway coupling: WABCO N-Type

-The WABCO N-Type coupler was first developed for the prototype Pittsburgh Skybus system with the initial model N-1 as applied only to the three Skybus cars.
-The updated model N-2 with a larger 4 in gathering range was first applied to the new "Airporter" rapid transit cars on the Cleveland Rapid Transit line.
-The model N-2 used lightweight draft gear slung below the center sill, to allow for the wide swings required to go around sharp curves.
-This made the N-2 unsuitable for main line railroad use so an updated version N-2-A was developed for that market.
-The first of these were fitted in 1968 to the UAC TurboTrain with 228 electrical contacts and the Budd Metropolitan EMU with 138 contacts.
-Starting in the 1970s the N-2-A was fitted to the entire SEPTA Silverliner family of MU's, the NJT Arrow series of MU's and the Metro-North Railroad/Long Island Rail Road M series of MU railcars.
+The WABCO N-Type coupler was first developed for the prototype Pittsburgh Skybus system, with the initial model, N-1, applied only to the three Skybus cars.
+The updated N-2 model, with a larger 4 in gathering range, was first applied to the new "Airporter" rapid transit cars on the Cleveland Rapid Transit line.
+The model N-2 used lightweight draft gear slung below the center sill to allow wide swings needed to negotiate sharp curves.
+This made the N-2 unsuitable for mainline railroad use, so an updated version, N-2-A, was developed for that market.
+The first of these was fitted in 1968 to the UAC TurboTrain with 228 electrical contacts and the Budd Metropolitan EMU with 138 contacts.
+Starting in the 1970s, the N-2-A was fitted to the entire SEPTA Silverliner family of MU's, the NJT Arrow series of MU's and the Metro-North Railroad/Long Island Rail Road M series of MU railcars.
 The N-2 was also used by the PATCO Speedline, but was replaced due to issues with the electrical contacts.
-Later WABCO would create a new model N-3 for the BART system with a 6 × 4 in gathering range which required a rectangular funnel.
+Later, WABCO would create a new model N-3 for the BART system with a 6 × 4 in gathering range, which required a rectangular funnel.

 The WABCO N-type is sometimes referred to as the pin and cup coupler or spear coupler.